jethrodaniel/jethrodaniel.github.io/readme.md

 ### license

-All rights reserved.
+~~All rights reserved.~~

-I'd like to make the _code_ available under MIT, and the _content_ unlicensed, but since this is a personal website, it seems safer _legally_ to just leave all this unlicensed.
+~~I'd like to make the _code_ available under MIT, and the _content_ unlicensed, but since this is a personal website, it seems safer _legally_ to just leave all this unlicensed.
 Feel free to read the code or suggest improvements.
-Ideally, we all help each other code better.
+Ideally, we all help each other code better.~~

-Thanks.

-TODO: move _content_ into yaml files, then MIT license the code, but keep the yaml file unlicensed
+Only one file is unlicensed, [site.coffee](src/site.coffee).
+The rest is MIT-licensed.

 ### resources